zstuartp/AstroReduce/README.md

 | ./mflats/  | Master flat images output    |
 | ./output/  | Corrected light image output |

+Dark images should be prefixed with "dark-" (case-insensitive), flat images with "flat-" (case-insensitive), and light images should have "objectname-" which becomes the output prefix for the image.

-Then run the program using:
+Run the program in the base directory using:
 ```
 python3 reduce.py
 ```